wdlsvnit/SMP-2017-Python/smp2017-Python-Abhinav/README.md

 # SMP-2017-Python
-Python project created by Abhinav Jain (U16EC067) as part of Summer Mentorship Profram 2017
+Created by Abhinav Jain (U16EC067) as part of Summer Mentorship Program 2017.